ogre0403/iscsi-provisioner/README.md

 ## on iSCSI authentication

-If you enable iSCSI CHAP-based authentication, the ansible installer will set the target configuration consinstently and also configure the storage class.
+If you enable iSCSI CHAP-based authentication in PVC annotation, a secret contain user name and password must create first.
-However at provisioning time the provisioner will not setup the chap secret.
-Having the permissions to setup a secret in any namespace would make the provisioner too powerful and insecure.
-So, it is up to the project administrator to setup the secret.
-The name of the expected secret name will be `<provisioner-name>-chap-secret` An example of the secret format can be found [here](./openshift/iscsi-chap-secret.yaml)
+The name of the expected secret name will be `<provisioner-name>-chap-secret`.
+An example of the secret format can be found [here](./kubernetes/iscsi-chap-secret.yaml)